 In star topology each device in the network is connected to a central device called hub.
 Unlike Mesh topology, star topology doesn’t allow direct communication between devices, a device must have to communicate through hub.

 Advantages of Star topology

-1. Less expensive because each device only need one I/O port and needs to be connected with hub with one link.
+- Less expensive: Less expensive because each device only need one I/O port and needs to be connected with hub with one link.

-2. Easier to install
+- Easier to install

-3. Less amount of cables required because each device needs to be connected with the hub only.
+- Cost effective: Less amount of cables required because each device needs to be connected with the hub only.

-4. Robust, if one link fails, other links will work just fine.
+- Robust: If one link fails, other links will work just fine.

-5. Easy fault detection because the link can be easily identified.
+- Easy to troubleshoot: Easy fault detection because the link can be easily identified.

 Disadvantages of Star topology

-1. If hub goes down everything goes down, none of the devices can work without hub.
+- If hub goes down everything goes down, none of the devices can work without hub.

-2. Hub requires more resources and regular maintenance because it is the central system of star topology.
+- Hub requires more resources and regular maintenance because it is the central system of star topology.

 In bus topology there is a main cable and all the devices are connected to this main cable through drop lines.
 There is a device called tap that connects the drop line to the main cable.
 Since all the data is transmitted over the main cable, there is a limit of drop lines and the distance a main cable can have.